Initial Setup (Arch Linux)

 ip link listand look at the list of devices on our DHCP server (i.e. our router),

-- Set a static IP address on the Raspberry Pi,
+- Set a static IP address on the Raspberry Pi with

-HostName piserver.localwhich works no matter what IP address the router has.
+ssh piserver.localwhich works no matter what IP address the was given to the RPi from the DHCP server.

 Users and Sudo